hubble reveals creation

 Butterfly Nebula

-This image from the NASA/ESA Hubble Space Telescope depicts NGC 6302, commonly known as the Butterfly Nebula.
+These Hubble images from the NASA/ESA Hubble Space Telescope depict NGC 6302, commonly known as the Butterfly Nebula.
 NGC 6302 lies within our Milky Way galaxy, roughly 3800 light-years away in the constellation of Scorpius.

 Find out more